 For questions about Stitch'N Tyme Quilters call Michelle Funk at (913) 544-0771, or email using the form below.

 We offer two ongoing support groups for those affected by cancer.
 Both groups meet via Zoom at this time.

 The Men's Cancer Support Group is a monthly ministry for men in all stages of cancer treatment, offering emotional and spiritual support.
-This group is led by Congregational Care Minister David Contag.
+This group is led by Congregational Care Minister David Contag and meets online.

 4th Thursdays | 6:30